 Veteran TV Journalist and Author, Life in the Wrong Lane

-Greg Dobbs is a speaker, author, and veteran television journalist.
-For 10 of his 23 years with ABC News, he was an international correspondent based in London and Paris.
+For half of his quarter-century with ABC News, he was an international correspondent based in London and Paris.
 He covered the Iranian revolution and occupation of the U.S. Embassy, Soviet invasion of Afghanistan, civil war in Lebanon and the ejection of the PLO from Beirut, Iran-Iraq war, political turmoil that led to the fall of the Iron Curtain, civil war and deaths of IRA hunger-strikers in Northern Ireland, assassination of Anwar Sadat in Egypt, and civil war in Zimbabwe.
-Nationally, his major stories included the Watergate scandal, Native American occupation of Wounded Knee, execution of Gary Gilmore, and Exxon Valdez oil spill.
+Domestically, his major stories included the Watergate scandal, Native American occupation of Wounded Knee, execution of Gary Gilmore, and Exxon Valdez oil spill.

 Dobbs is the winner of two national Emmy Awards: “Best Spot News Coverage on a Network” in 1980 for his reporting of a terrible earthquake in Italy and “Best Network Documentary” in 1989 for his story about environmental poisoning in America.
 He is the recipient of the “Distinguished Service Award” from the Society of Professional Journalists.

 In 1992, ABC asked Dobbs to move to New York City from his home in Evergreen, Colorado, where he had settled with his wife and their two boys after returning to the U.S. from Europe.
 Happy in their beautiful mountain community, he declined the offer and resigned from ABC to begin a multi-faceted career as a radio talk show host, newspaper opinion columnist, and television moderator.
 For six years, he hosted an Emmy Award-winning discussion program on Rocky Mountain PBS.